anapaoh/evidence1-ICM/Evidence 2/README.md

 The Nahuatl grammar as implemented in the code is a **Context-Free Grammar (CFG)** - Level 2 in Chomsky's hierarchy.
 This is evidenced by:

-1. The grammar is defined using NLTK's CFG class
+The Nahuatl grammar, before removing ambiguity and left recursion, is a Context-Free Grammar (CFG), which is level 2 in Chomsky’s hierarchy.

+This is because:
+- It was written using NLTK’s CFG class.
-2. Productions have a single non-terminal on the left-hand side followed by any combination of terminals and non-terminals
+- Each rule has a single non-terminal on the left-hand side.
-3. Rules like `S -> VP NP_OPT NP_OPT PP_OPT` are typical CFG productions
+- The right-hand side contains terminals and/or non-terminals, like in: S → VP NP_OPT NP_OPT PP_OPT.

-Key characteristics in the original grammar that make it a CFG:
+Features that make it context-free:
-- The presence of recursive rules (like compound sentences)
-- The use of epsilon productions (empty/optional elements)
+- Recursive rules (e.g., for combining sentences).
+- Optional elements using ε (empty symbols).
-- Productions dependent solely on the non-terminal being expanded, not the surrounding context
+- All rules depend only on the current symbol being expanded — not on surrounding symbols (no context needed).

-The grammar contains several sources of ambiguity and left recursion:
-- Optional elements (NP_OPT, PP_OPT) create multiple valid derivations
-- Rules like `BASE_S -> VP NP_OPT NP_OPT PP_OPT` could lead to ambiguous parses
+Before cleaning the grammar, it contained some **ambiguity** due to optional elements like NP_OPT and PP_OPT, which could lead to multiple valid parse trees for the same sentence.

-- Potential left recursion in complex noun phrase formations
+There was also potential for **left recursion** in more complex noun phrase structures, though not always explicit.

+In summary, the grammar was context-free from the beginning, but it included ambiguity and possible left-recursive patterns that needed to be resolved for better parsing.

 ## Grammar After Eliminating Ambiguity and Left Recursion